7 Years Ago: Florida Georgia Line Sign With Republic Nashville

 “It’s a surreal feeling to be a part of something so special and literally see our dreams coming true,” Kelley tells The Boot of their success.

 "Cruise" was just the starting point for Kelley and Hubbard, however: The pair went on to release seven more consecutive chart-topping singles and another platinum-selling album, Anything Goes.
 Their third project, Dig Your Roots, was released in August of 2016, followed by Can't Say I Ain't Country in 2019.
-To date, FGL have earned a dozen No. 1 singles and 10 platinum-selling songs.
+To date, FGL have earned more than dozen No. 1 singles and platinum-selling songs.

 Although the Florida Georgia Line guys are some of the hardest-working artists in country music, they give plenty of credit to their record label, which helped launch their success: “A lot of people can look around and tell everybody they built something or did something,” Hubbard tells The Boot.
 “At the end of the day, we’ve got a huge team around us that’s helping us out, and we pretty much know where it comes from.